PeterLenting/MSP3/README.md

 All the content on the website was written by me.

 ### Media
-The image from the book-cover used on the about-page is a picture of the book I took myself.
+The image from the book-cover used on the about-page and as the favicon is a picture of the book (2006 Dutch edition, Ulysses) I took myself.
 The image in the header is an image I found on multiple pages and I have not been able to find the person who took it.

 ### Code
 I wrote all the code myself, with help and inspiration from StackOverflow.com.
-Questions and answers on that side pointed me in the right direction more than once.
+Questions and answers on that site pointed me in the right direction more than once.
 The Code Institute tutor-team also helped me understand why sometimes some code wasn't working.
+From Bootstrap I used, besides the obvious, [datetimepicker](https://tempusdominus.github.io/bootstrap-4/).

 ### Acknowledgements
-I would like to thank fellow student Rik Duijm for discussing ideas and the tutors from Code Institute for pointing me in the right direction.
+I would like to thank fellow student Rik Duijm for discussing ideas, the tutors from Code Institute for pointing me in the right direction, and mentor Seun Owonikoko for her support.

 ## Disclaimer
 The content of this website is for educational purposes only.